kick-mind/date-src/src/README.md

-# JS-Sugar Date Library
+# JSS-Date Date Library

-JS-Sugar Date is a multi-calendar (calendar independent), extensible, immutable, tree-shakable and lightweight date-time library for javascript.
-It supports all Javascript environments (Node.js, browser, ...)
+Jss-date is a multi-calendar (calendar independent), extensible, immutable, tree-shakable and lightweight javascript date-time library for parsing, validating, manipulating, formatting, and displaying dates and times.
+It supports all Javascript environments (Node.js, browser, ...).

 ## Main Features